curv3d/curv/docs/language/Dynamic_Scoping.md

   you search in the function that called the local function, then you search in the function that called that function, and so on, up the call stack.

-TeaCAD supports dynamic scoping for special variables beginning with '$'.
+Curv supports dynamic scoping for special variables beginning with '$'.
 It's for compatibility with OpenSCAD, but it's also useful.
 The semantics need to follow from the use cases.
 I'm not sure that the OpenSCAD semantics are necessarily the correct ones,